jpsilverio/yumi/README.md

-# ROS packages for the ABB YuMi (IRB14000) robot
+# ROS packages for the ABB YuMi (IRB14000) robot (forked from kth-ros-pkg/yumi)

-For documentation, and instructions on how to install and employ this package, check [our wiki](https://github.com/kth-ros-pkg/yumi/wiki).
+For documentation, and instructions on how to install and employ this package, check (https://github.com/kth-ros-pkg/yumi/wiki).